-In line with the Corporate Affairs Commission (CAC) Guidelines, Shareholders are required to appoint a proxy of their choice from the list of the following nominated proxies:
+Consequently, members are required to appoint a proxy of their choice from the following proxies to attend and vote in his/her/its stead:

 - 1. Alh.
 Aminu Babangida

 - 2. Mrs. Tomi Somefun

 - 3. Sir Sunny Nwosu

 - 4. Dr. Umar Farouk

 - 5. Mrs. Adebisi Bakare

 - 6. Alh.
 Kabiru Tambari

 - 7. Mr. Patrick Ajudua

-- 8. Mr. Lawrence Oguntoye 9.
-Mr. Matthew E. Coker
+- 8. Mr. Lawrence Oguntoye

 - 9. Mr. Matthew E. Coker

-All instruments of proxy must be completed, a corporate body being a Member of the Company is required to execute a proxy under seal and shareholders are required to submit their completed proxy forms in line with the Corporate Affairs Commissions' guideline at the registered office of the Company or the office of the Registrar, 25 Ogunlana Drive, Surulere, Lagos, or via email info@unityregistrarsng. com not later than 48 hours before the date of the Meeting.
+All instruments of proxy must be completed, a corporate body being a Member of the Company is required to execute a proxy under seal and shareholders are required to submit their completed proxy forms in line with the Corporate Affairs Commissions' guideline at the registered office of the Company or the office of the Registrar, 25 Ogunlana Drive, Surulere, Lagos, or via email info@ unityregistrarsng.com not later than 48 hours before the date of the Meeting.
 Unity Bank Plc has made arrangements to bear the cost of stamp duty of the duly completed proxy forms submitted within the stipulated timeframe.